rokath/trice/docs/Common.md

         If you do not refresh the list after adding source files and perform an "trice update" new generated IDs could be equal to
         IDs used in the added sources with the result that IDs in the added sources could get changed what you may not want.
         Using "trice u -IDMethod random" (default) makes the chance for such conflicts very low.
-        The "refresh" subcommand has no mantadory switches.
+        The "refresh" sub-command has no mantadory switches.
 Omitted optional switches are used with their default parameters.
   -dry-run
         No changes applied but output shows what would happen.
         "trice refresh -dry-run" will change nothing but show changes it would perform without the "-dry-run" switch.